 What is Bone Graft Surgery?

-The first is placing the Bone Graft into the area with delayed Dental Implant Placement.
+The most common reason to perform bone graft procedures is for dental implant surgery.
+There are two categories: The first is placing the bone graft where implants are done after a healing period.
+That is bone graft surgery and delayed dental implant placement.
 This kind of bone graft is considered pre-surgical ridge augmentation.
-Generally, this is done when the area to be grafted has had an extensive infection which has destroyed the native bone and compromised the success of placing a Dental Implant.
+Generally, this is done when the area to be grafted has had an extensive infection which has destroyed the native bone and compromised the success of placing a dental implant.
 In this situation, the infected area is cleaned, and new bone is added (this acts as a scaffold to allow the persons body to replace it with their own natural bone).
-The site is revisited after 3-6 months of healing and a Dental Implant can be placed.
+The site is revisited for implant surgery after 3-6 months of healing.

 In the absence of infection, the area can undergo bone loss simply based off of time without a tooth present.
-The teeth hold the bone levels and without a tooth present, the jaw bones can lost over time.
-In this event, pre-surgical ridge augmentation AKA Bone Graft Surgery may be necessary prior to placing the Dental Implants, as described above.
+The teeth hold the bone levels and without a tooth present, the jaw bones can become atrophied over time.
+In this event, pre-surgical ridge augmentation or bone graft surgery may be necessary prior to getting dental implants, as described above.

-The second kind of Bone Graft Surgery is when the Bone Graft is done at the time of Dental Implant placement.
-This type of Bone Graft Surgery is usually done when the site is 75% of the way intact, but with only one portion of the bone in question.
-The Dental Implant is placed and Bone Graft is added to the area similar to the way potting soil is added when re-potting a plant.
+The second kind of bone graft surgery is when the bone graft is done at the time of implant placement.
+This type of bone graft is usually done when the site is 75% of the way intact, but with only one portion of the bone in question.
+The implant is placed and bone graft is added to the area similarly to the way potting soil is added when re-potting a plant.
 The newly added bone heals around the dental implant and the original defect is repaired.